activeadmin-plugins/active_admin_import/README.md

-:back                   |resource action to redirect after processing :csv_options            |hash with column separator, row separator, etc :validate               |bool (true by default), perform validations or not :batch_transaction      |bool (false by default), if transaction is used when batch importing and works when :validate is set to true
+:back                   |resource action to redirect after processing :csv_options            |hash with column separator, row separator, etc :validate               |bool (true by default), perform validations or not :validate_uniqueness    |bool (true by default), perform uniqueness validation or not and works when :validate is set to true :batch_transaction      |bool (false by default), if transaction is used when batch importing and works when :validate is set to true
 :batch_size             |integer value of max  record count inserted by 1 query/transaction :before_import          |proc for before import action, hook called with  importer object